vuongducphuong/documentation/content/applications/websites/website/configuration/multi_website.rst

 help avoid confusion and make it easier to tailor your digital outreach strategies and reach your target audience.

-Each website can be designed and configured independently with its own :doc:`domain name
-</administration/maintain/domain_names>`, theme, pages,
-menus, :doc:`languages <translate>`, :doc:`products <../../ecommerce/managing_products/products>`,
-assigned sales team, etc. They can also :ref:`share content and pages
+Each website can be designed and configured independently with its own domain name, theme, pages, menus, :doc:`languages <translate>`, :doc:`products <../../ecommerce/managing_products/products>`, assigned sales team, etc. They can also :ref:`share content and pages
 <multi-website/website_content>`.